pautx24/VsNamespaceFixer/README.md

 Adds an 'Adjust namespace' option on your Solution Explorer contextual menu.
 It will only appear for files (one or more) and folders (one or more) for the same project.
 Just right-click them and you will see how it works.

+There are a couple of options you can choose from (can be found at Tools > Options > Namespace fixer options):
+1. The extensions of the files that will be ignored when adjusting the namespace.
-A new way of customizing the namespace has been added!
-There is a single option for this extension (can be found at Tools > Options > Namespace fixer options).
-There is the format you can give to a namespace.
-The specified sections will be replaced for the file/project specifications, and any other text will remain static.
+1. Customize how the namespace will be formatted.
+The specified sections that matches the expected ones will be replaced and any other text will remain.
 The sections that can be used are:

 * `{solutionName}`: just the solution file name.
 * `{projectName}`: just the project file name.